-i.
-Maintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that applies):
+minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following ( check ed applies ):

+appues).

+Medicaid agency

+Operating agency

-Medicaid agency Operating agency Case manager Other Specify:
+Case manager

+Other

+Specify:

 D-2: Service Plan Implementation and Monitoring

 a.
 Service Plan Implementation and Monitoring.
 Specify: (a) the entity (entities) responsible for monitoring the implementation of the service plan and participant health and welfare; (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.